elizeumagalhaes/game-center/README.md

-# games-central
+# game-center
-A games central made with PyQt5.
+A game center made with PyQt5.